MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-ALLM365TeamsApps.md

 ## SYNOPSIS

-This cmdlet returns all Microsoft Teams apps in the app catalog, including Microsoft, custom, and third-party apps.
+This cmdlet returns all Microsoft Teams apps in the app catalog, including Microsoft, custom, and non-Microsoft apps.

 ## SYNTAX